jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Protocols/Protocol for Algae Culturing.md

 - Calculations using hemocytometer:
 	- Concentration, aka viable cells per mL = (avg # of cells per square * dilution factor * 10^4)
 	- To find avg # of cells per square = (total # of viable cells / # of squares used)
-	- For us, dilution factor will always be 1
+	- The dilution factor will be 1 since no dyes are being used

 Best concentration of algae to feed oysters:
 - Under 7.5 x 10^5 cells/mL is the best concentration of algae to feed the oysters, this is when the algae is in late log phase or early stationary phase